The Enterprise-as-a-CDN: Mastering Anycast Ingress from the Trenches

 What's Next?

-- "Global Spraying": Alleviating hot potato routing by forcing equal traffic distribution regardless of IGP metric.
+• "Global Spraying": Alleviating hot potato routing by forcing equal traffic distribution regardless of IGP metric.

-- "Consistent Hashing at Scale": Ensuring the same user hits the same cache node even during dynamic fleet scaling.
+• "Consistent Hashing at Scale": How to ensure the same user hits the same cache node in a stateless Anycast world.